alibekU/disaster_messages_categorization/README.md

 Linkedin: https://www.linkedin.com/in/alibek-utyubayev-74402721/

 # Credits
-Udacity Data Scientist Nano-Degree for the project structure and starter code
+To Udacity Data Scientist Nano-Degree for the project structure and starter code To Figure Eight for the labelled data
+To [Shaked Zychlinski](https://towardsdatascience.com/the-search-for-categorical-correlation-a1cf7f1888c9) for Cramer V function for computing correlation

 # Requirements
 Listed in requirements.txt file: